x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-microsoft-365-groups.md

 - This is not an "all or nothing" migration.
 You can pick and choose specific public folders to migrate, and only those public folders will be migrated.
 If the public folder being migrated has sub-folders, those sub-folders will not be automatically included in the migration.
 If you need to migrate them, you need to explicitly include them.
 The migration batch allows for a mapping of a maximum two sub-folders to a single Microsoft 365 or Office 365 Group mailbox.

 - The public folders will not be affected in any manner by this migration.
-However, once you use our lock-down script to make the migrated public folders read-only, your users will be forced to use Microsoft 365 Groups instead of public folders.
+However, once you use our lock-down script to make the migrated public folders read-only, your users will be forced to use Microsoft 365 groups instead of public folders.

 - You must use a single migration batch to migrate all of your public folder data.
 Exchange allows creating only one migration batch at a time.
 If you attempt to create more than one migration batch simultaneously, the result will be an error.